Japan - HR & HR Software Guide

-Japan is located in the Northern Hemisphere, west of the Pacific Ocean, and is a nation with diverse geography and cultural heritage.
+Japan is located in the Northern Hemisphere, west of the Pacific Ocean, and has a diverse geography and cultural heritage.
 Japan is a commercial center with several high-tech and specialized hubs, such as the electronic and automotive industries.
 The electric bullet trains that connect the islands represent technological advancement and progress.

 - January 1 – New Year’s Day